 Storm Drain Marking with Red and Yellow Squares

 There are some storm drains that City crews mark with red and yellow squares.
 The red and yellow markers tell firefighters and flushing crews that chlorine can go down that drain.
 If there is a fire and there is no marking (only one in 10 have this) they must cover the basin as chlorine cannot go into the river.

-There are many ways that you can help protect our water resources:
+Other ways to help protect our water resources:

 - Wash your car at a car wash instead of at home.
 If you must wash your car at home, do it on your lawn.
 This will prevent soapy water and cleaners from flowing into a storm drain.